Drugs and sexual desire: Adverse effects

 Common adverse effects of cyproterone acetate include depression, hepatotoxicity, dyspnea, change in body weight, hot flushes, sweating, fatigue, and gynaecomastia.

 Pharmacokinetics

 Cyproterone acetate is mainly orally administered to the body, and it has a half-life of 1.8 days.
 After metabolism, its metabolites are predominantly excreted via faeces.

 Indirect mechanism

 There are many types of drugs that unintentionally lower sexual desire through indirect mechanisms.
 It is one of their side-effects as the outcome of libido suppression is not intended.
-However, selective serotonin reuptake inhibitors (SSRIs), being one of them, are indeed often prescribed to people who have immense sexual desire.
 SSRIs reduce the re-uptake of serotonin back to the neurons, leading to an increase in serotonin level in the body.
 Due to the fact that serotonin can interfere with other neurotransmitters and hormones, for instance, sex hormones, SSRIs can therefore lower sexual desire.

 Apart from SSRIs, other types of drugs that could lower sexual desire are not intended to suppress libido originally.
 Thus, sexually active people are suggested to avoid the usage of the following drugs: